Two teenagers charged with manslaughter and arson over fire death of woman, 88

 Metropolitan Police officers were called to reports of a fire at a residential address in Queens Park Road, Romford on October 28, before Josephine Smith was pronounced dead at the scene.

-Kai Cooper, 18, from Leatherhead Surrey, and a 15-year-old boy from Southend Essex will appear in custody at Thames Magistrates’ Court on Saturday charged with manslaughter.
+Kai Cooper, 18, from Leatherhead Surrey and a 15-year-old boy from Southend Essex, appeared at Thames Magistrates’ Court on Saturday charged with manslaughter.

-They are also charged with arson with recklessness as to whether life was endangered.
+They were also charged with arson with recklessness as to whether life was endangered.

 A firework was recovered from the scene, and a post-mortem gave the cause of Ms Smith’s death as smoke inhalation.